Châteauneuf-du-Pape: Population

 The earliest figure for the population of the village is from the census of 1344, which recorded 508 dwellings or "hearths".
 As there were typically 4.5 inhabitants per dwelling, this represented around 2,000 inhabitants, a very large village for the time.
 The figure was not surpassed until the 20th century.
 After 1344 there are no further records until 1500, when the population was 1,600.
 In the 17th century there were several epidemics of bubonic plague and by 1694 the population had dropped to 558.
 During the 18th century the population of the village doubled, reaching 1,471 in 1866, but when the phylloxera devastated the vineyards the population dropped by a quarter to 1,095 in 1891.
 The population was 2,179 in 2012.

 Climate

 Châteauneuf-du-Pape has a humid subtropical climate Cfa in the Köppen climate classification, with moderate rainfall year-round.
 July and August are the hottest months with average daily maximum temperatures of around 30 °C. The driest month is July when the average monthly rainfall is 37 millimeters, just a little too wet for the climate to be classified as Mediterranean (Köppen Csa).
 The village is often subject to a strong wind, the mistral, that blows from the north.

 Schools

 There are two state schools in the commune.
-The nursery school, École maternelle Jean Macé, is attended by around 87 children between the ages of three and six.
-The primary school, École primaire Albert Camus, is attended by 137 children between the ages of six and eleven.
+The nursery school, École maternelle Jean Macé, is attended by around 68 children between the ages of three and six.
+The primary school, École primaire Albert Camus, is attended by around 137 children between the ages of six and eleven.
 After the age of eleven most children attend the Collège Saint Exupéry in Bédarrides.